PeriHub/PeriLab.jl/README.md

 Now, you've successfully installed PeriLab using the official Perihub/Perilab Docker image.
 You can start running your own peridynamic simulations within the container.

+## Web Framework `PeriHub` 🖥️

+PeriLab is also included as a ready to use application in the [PeriHub](https://github.com/PeriHub/PeriHub) web framework.

 ## `PeriLab` on `JuliaHub`

 Experience the convenience of using PeriLab as a ready-to-use application on JuliaHub.
 Simply create an [account](https://juliahub.com), navigate to the [applications page](https://juliahub.com/ui/Applications), and add the repository URL: https://github.com/PeriHub/PeriLab.jl.